 We serve the majority of our natural channel retail customers through food distributors, such as UNFI, which purchases, stores, sells and delivers our products to Whole Foods.
 As a result, we are not able to precisely attribute our net revenue to Whole Foods.
-In fiscal 2017, fiscal 2018 and fiscal 2019, UNFI accounted for 37%, 36% and % of our net revenue.
+In fiscal years 2017, 2018 and 2019, UNFI accounted for approximately 36%, 36% and 35% of our net revenue, respectively.
 We rely on third-party data and internal analysis to calculate the portion of retail sales attributable to Whole Foods.
 Whole Foods is affiliated with Bowie Strategic Investments, Inc., and our director Elisabeth Foster is a global vice president at Whole Foods and an assistant secretary at Bowie Strategic Investments, Inc.